skinny85/specnaz/docs/reference-manual.md

-While in Java, you pass an instance of `java.lang.Class` as the first parameter to `shouldThrow`, in Kotlin, thanks to reified generics, you pass it as a type parameter when calling the method.
+While in Java, you pass an instance of `java.lang.Class` as the first parameter to `shouldThrow`, in Kotlin, thanks to reified generics, you pass the type of the expected Exception as a type parameter when calling the method.

 Example: